The Jacobson--Morozov theorem and complete reducibility of Lie subalgebras: Introduction

 Since we consider Lie algebras $\g=\Lie(G)$ for $G$ an algebraic group, $\g$ inherits a $[p]$-map arising from the Frobenius morphism on the group.
 Then a subalgebra $\h$ of $\g$ is a \emph{$p$-subalgebra} if and only if it is closed under the $[p]$-map.
 Asking when $p$-subalgebras are $G$-cr gives a slightly different answer, with an important connection to the existence of the bijection (**). \begin{theorem} Suppose $\h$ is a simple $p$-subalgebra of $\g=\Lie(G)$ for $G$ a simple algebraic group of exceptional type over an algebraically closed field $k$ of characteristic $p\geq 5$.
-Then if $\h$ is not of type $A_1$ the conclusion of Theorem \ref{maintheorem} holds.
-If $\h$ is of type $A_1$, then either $\h$ is $G$-cr or $p\leq b(G)$.
-Moreover, for each exception, there exists a non-$G$-cr $p$-subalgebra of the stated type. \end{theorem}
+Then either $\h$ is $G$-cr or one of the following holds: \begin{enumerate}\item $\h$ is of type $A_1$ and $p \leq b(G)$; \item $\h$ is of type $W(1;\underline{1})$, $p=7$ and $G$ is of type $F_4$; or $p=5$ or $7$ and $G$ is of type $E_6$, $E_7$ or $E_8$; \item Up to isomorphism we have $(G,\h,p)=(E_7,G_2,7)$, $(E_8,B_2,5)$ or $(E_8,G_2,7)$. \end{enumerate} Moreover, for each exception, there exists a non-$G$-cr $p$-subalgebra of the stated type. \end{theorem}

-To appreciate fully the connection of Theorems \ref{ssgcrcorollary} and \ref{maintheorem} with Theorem \ref{jmthm} we will see that the failure of the uniqueness part of the Jacobson--Morozov theorem to hold in characteristics less than or equal to the Coxeter number $h$ comes exactly from the failure of every subalgebra isomorphic to $\sl_2$ to be $G$-cr.
-(And this is precisely how we construct examples of extra conjugacy classes of $\sl_2$ subalgebras when $p\leq h$.)
-Moreover, the bijection (**) in Theorem \ref{sl2subalgebrabij} exists precisely when there is an equivalence whenever $H$ is a connected reductive closed subgroup of $G$ with exception only when $G$ contains a factor of type $G_2$ and $p=3$ or $G$ contains a factor of type $A_{p-1}$.
+To appreciate fully the connection of Theorems \ref{ssgcrcorollary} and \ref{maintheorem} with Theorem \ref{jmthm} we will see that the failure of the uniqueness part of the Jacobson--Morozov theorem to hold in characteristics less than or equal to the Coxeter number $h(G)$ comes exactly from the failure of some subalgebras isomorphic to $\sl_2$ to be $G$-cr.
+(And this is precisely how we construct examples of extra conjugacy classes of $\sl_2$ subalgebras when $p\leq h(G)$.)
+Moreover, so long as $G$ contains neither a factor of type $G_2$ when $p=3$ nor a factor of type $A_{p-1}$, then the bijection (**) in Theorem \ref{sl2subalgebrabij} exists precisely when there is an equivalence for all connected reductive subgroups $H$ of $G$.

 Another result concerns a connection between Seitz's idea of subgroups of type $A_1$ being good with the study of modular Lie algebras.
 Recall from \cite{Sei00} that a closed subgroup $H$ of type $A_1$ of an algebraic group $G$ is \emph{good} if it has weights no bigger than $2p-2$ on the adjoint module.
 Again, this idea forms part of the philosophy of generalising concepts of representation theory from $\GL(V)$ to other reductive groups.
 This time, Seitz's notion gives us the correct generalisation of the notion of a restricted representation of $H:=\SL_2$: If $H$ acts with weights less than $p$ on $V$, then it gives a good $A_1$-subgroup of $\GL(V)$, since $H$ will have weights no more than $2p-2$ on $\gl(V)|_H\cong V\otimes V^*$.
 In {\it ibid.} Seitz proves in particular that all unipotent elements of order $p$ have a good $A_1$-overgroup and that any two such overgroups are conjugate; this itself connects to questions raised in Serre's fundamental paper \cite{Ser05} by providing a solution to finding overgroups of unipotent elements which are so-called `saturated'.
 Our result is as follows.